 ICCF worked with DeStigter Architecture & Planning for architectural services, and Rockford Construction Co. was the general contractor for the project.

-ICCF’s previous location at 920 Cherry St. SE was sold to Ann Arbor-based Monarch Investments, doing business as MIMG Grand Rapids LLC.
+ICCF’s previous location at 920 Cherry St. SE was sold to Colorado-based MIMG Grand Rapids LLC.
 The sale closed on April 15.
 In the transaction, ICCF acquired property at 816 Madison Ave.
 SE, which previously served as ICCF’s headquarters from 1986-2007, VerWys said.

 ICCF is having conversations with “mission-aligned” groups that have expressed interest in potentially locating their services to the building, VerWys said in an email to MiBiz.